 Roman Slavery vs. New World Slavery

 Many begin their response by highlighting the differences between Roman slavery and New World slavery.
-Unlike New World slavery, Roman slavery included the following features:
+Unlike New World slavery, Roman slavery included the following elements:

 For some these differences are vital to alleviating this challenge.
 However, as with all forms of slavery, mistreatment and loss of dignity still occurred in Roman slavery so we must press on.